-In summary, the general approach of the CBTF to capital project expenditures is to evaluate them in terms of their impact on the operating costs of department as well as in terms of the extent to which they contribute to full utilization of county assets not only at the present time, but also in the future.
+In summary, the general approach of the CBTF to capital project expenditures is to evaluate the project's impact on the department's operating costs as well as the extent to which the investment contributes to full utilization of county assets not only at the present time, but also in the future.
 The CBTF is concerned about the impact of inflation on capital projects and programming and feels that proper inclusion of inflation factors will help eliminate project cost overruns.
 Additional information is presented in the project evaluation criteria in Section IV-B.